Length: 3 min 50 sec (768 words)

 Their unique contemporary design allows them to change shape and adapt to each need by taking advantage of cork fabrics unique properties.

-A bag that changes shape during the day (backpack, tote, handbag) becomes useful for many different applications like shopping, going to work, a walk or the yoga class as well, always complying to the highest standards of contemporary aesthetics.
+A bag that changes shape during the day (backpack, tote, handbag, shoulder-bag) becomes useful for many different applications like shopping, going to work, a walk or the yoga class as well, always complying to the highest standards of contemporary aesthetics.

 Find some unique cork fabric bags (backpacks or totes, you decide) here.